Sup2point0/Assort/~writing/origins.md

 [^sauce]: trust bro

 ### Soup?
-Perhaps the one word my usage of confuses people most is “soup”. [^confusion]
+Perhaps the one word my usage of confuses people most is “soup”. <!-- I’m aware of the irony in this being itself a confusing sentence. -->

 I’ve taken quite a liking to this meaning, and have used it ever since.
-While “soup” has the literal meaning of ‘soup’ one drinks, <!-- I love soup! --> “soup” (`/suːp/`) can also be heard as a playful corruption of “sup” (`/sʌp/`), where the rounding of the mouth changes the `ʌ` to `uː`.
+While “soup” has the literal meaning of ‘soup’ one drinks, <!-- I unironically do love soup.
+Soup for life. --> “soup” (`/suːp/`) can also be heard as a playful corruption of “sup” (`/sʌp/`), where the rounding of the mouth changes the `ʌ` to `uː`.

 ### Sups~
 A quintessential saying of mine is as follows: